ray2day/BowlingGameKata/README.md

 # BowlingGameKata
 Bowling Game Kata repository

-When gaining work experience as a volunteer at BEE-ideas June 2022, my tutor/trainer gave met this challenging assignment to learn Test Driven Development.
-To be continued... - Work In Progress
+June 2022.
+When gaining work experience as a volunteer at BEE-ideas, my trainer advised me to get into learning clean coding.
+So I bought the book Clean Coding written by Robert C. Martin (Uncle Bob).
+It's the bible of clean coding and teaches the reader to develop software in a more efficiently / Agile way.
+It is a very thick book and though it is interesting it has some tough matter.
+So half way through, still busy reading it, I asked my teacher if he had something more hands-on.
+So for the time that I wasn't reading, he gave this challenging Bowling Game Kata to me.
+An difficult assigment to learn more about Test Driven Development.
+This repository exists of the final code after building/doing several tests using the red-green-refactoring approach.